The Importance of Hydration

-Drinking an adequate amount of water everyday has so many benefits and without a sufficient amount the body struggles to function how it should.
-In fact even a lot of common illness/pain we experience such as headaches can be a result of chronic dehydration!
+Drinking an adequate amount of water every day has so many benefits, the importance of hydration on the human body should not be underestimated.
+Without a sufficient amount of water, the body struggles to function how it should.
+In fact, many common illnesses we experience such as headaches can be a result of chronic dehydration!
 So when we say drink more water, we really mean it.

-Here is a breakdown and brief description of all the benefits and why we all should keep our water intake up.
+In the post, we look at the benefits of drinking water and the importance of hydration and why we all should keep our water intake up.

-Water also has a major role at ensuring transportation of nutrients between the organs and helps to flush toxins out of the body.
-Keeping your water intake up will also promote healthier hair, skin and nails.
+Water also has a major role in ensuring the transportation of nutrients between the organs and it also helps to flush toxins out of the body.
+Staying properly hydrated will also promote healthier hair, skin and nails.
 Dehydration results in dry skin in which causes wrinkles!

-Help to combat those feelings of fatigue (particularly mid-afternoon) by drinking more water, mild dehydration will create tiredness making it harder for you to concentrate and have clear thinking throughout the day.
-Switch that afternoon caffeinated beverage for more water.
+Help to combat those feelings of fatigue, particularly mid-afternoon, by drinking more water.
+Mild dehydration will create tiredness, making it harder for you to concentrate and have clear thought throughout the day.
+Switch that afternoon caffeinated beverage for a drink of H2O!

-Water is a key component when it comes to improving the bodies ability at metabolising stored body fat, when we do not drink enough water our organs can not function properly- a good example is the kidneys- they can not work efficiently with low water supplies, when this occurs the role of the kidneys is shifted to the liver to take care of.
-One of the main functions of the liver is to metabolise stored body fat and convert it to energy for the body- of course with the extra responsibility on the liver to carry out the role of the kidneys the liver is unable to burn more fat.
+Water is a key component when it comes to improving the bodies ability at metabolising stored body fat.
+When we don’t drink enough our organs cannot function properly.
+A good example is the kidneys which cannot work efficiently with low water supplies.
+When this occurs the role of the kidneys is shifted to the liver.
+One of the main functions of the liver is to metabolise stored body fat and convert it into energy for the body.
+With the extra responsibility on the liver to carry out the role of the kidneys, the liver is unable to burn more fat.

 Staying hydrated is crucial for our health, but if you are also active it is vital for improving our recovery and increasing performance.
-When we stay hydrated during training and our recovery time we can also make a huge difference in helping to support all our bodily functions.
-Low water intake whilst training can cause issues such as muscle cramps, a decrease in strength and endurance and overall performance.
+When we stay hydrated during training and recovery we can make a huge difference in helping to support all our bodily functions.
+Low water intake whilst training can cause issues such as muscle cramps, a decrease in strength and endurance and overall performance loss.

 How Much Water?

-Its important to drink water regularly throughout the day, as when the body gives the signal that we are thirsty by then we are already dehydrated.
-Since we are all different we all require different amounts of water, and this will vary depending on body weight and how active you are, however try to drink a minimum of 2 litres of water a day, the more active you are of course this would need to increase.
+It’s important to drink water regularly throughout the day.
+When the body gives the signal that we are thirsty, we are already dehydrated.
+Since we are all different, we all require different amounts of water, and this will vary depending on body weight and how active you are.
+However, try to drink a minimum of 2 litres of water a day, the more active you are the more you will need to drink.

-This does not include the intake of any caffeinated or sugary drinks (incuding caffee/tea, fizzy pop/cordials), these types of beverages work against our efforts to stay hydrated, as they draw water away from our body’s reserves, caffeine also diminishes our natural thirst to drink enough.
+The 2-litre recommendation does not include the intake of any caffeinated or sugary drinks (including coffee/tea, fizzy pop/cordials).
+These types of beverages work against our efforts to stay hydrated.
+They draw water away from our body’s reserves.
+Caffeine also diminishes our natural thirst to drink enough.
 Minimise your intake of caffeinated drinks and if you can try to drink filtered water.

-Since we have been asleep for around 6-8 hours first thing in the morning we are dehydrated the most, so begin your day by getting a good amount down you first part of the day.
+Since we have been asleep for around 6-8 hours first thing in the mornings when we are most dehydrated.
+Begin your day by drinking a good amount of water to get the body properly hydrated and functioning well.

 To make sure you are drinking enough a good way is to gulp down a decent amount each time, instead of sipping- you will never get through a sufficient amount throughout the day this way.

-I hope these topic of information has been helpful, just in case you did not take it all in- Just Drink More Water!
+I hope this post has managed to highlight the importance of hydration, just in case you did not take it all in- Just Drink More Water!